 Introduced by the verses of a local poet, we follow the lives and testimonies of both a Bedouin goat herder and a family of fishermen.
 Past and present meet as a generation struggles to preserve the fragile heritage of their oral tradition and with it, the community’s cultural sense and wisdom.

-The film won the Renata Award at the Muestra Internacional Documental Film Festival in Bogotá, Colombia.
-Subsequently, the documentary was screened by the Yemen Peace Project; the UCLA research library for Middle Eastern and Islamic studies and Friends of Socotra.
-Also it was broadcasted in Colombia by Señal TV.
+The film won the Renata Award at the MIDBO (Muestra Internacional Documental Film Festival) and was broadcasted by Señal TV in Colombia.
+The film was also screened by the Yemen Peace Project; the UCLA research library for Middle Eastern and Islamic studies and Friends of Socotra.

-Production Company – FeHu Films
+Agency: FeHu Films